susam/ice/README.rst

 ''''''''''''''''''
 A wildcard with exclamation mark, ``!``, as its name is a throwaway wildcard.
-The part of the request path matched by a throwaway wildcard is not passed to the route's callable. *They are thrown away!*
+The part of the request path matched by a throwaway wildcard is not passed to the route's handler. *They are thrown away!*

 .. code:: python